MorcousWael/MorcousWael/README.md

   <img src="https://github.com/mohamedabusrea/mohamedabusrea/blob/master/profile-img.png" align="right" width="25%"/>

-I’m a Frontend Developer at Link Development, where I work on enterprise-scale Angular applications with a focus on clean architecture and responsive UI.
+I’m a Frontend Developer at Link Development, where I work on enterprise-scale Angular applications with a focus on clean architecture, responsiveness, and performance.

-I graduated from Ain Shams University with a degree in Computer Engineering.
-During college, I explored various programming technologies but found a strong passion for mobile development — especially Flutter.
-I built multiple projects using Flutter, both for academic requirements and through self-driven learning.
+I hold a dual-degree in Computer Engineering from Ain Shams University, and throughout my academic and professional journey, I’ve built a strong foundation across web, mobile, and data-related technologies.
+In addition to frontend development, I’ve worked on mobile apps using Flutter, as well as data analysis projects involving preprocessing, classification models, and outlier detection.
+My technical skill set includes Angular, TypeScript, JavaScript, Python, Java, and more — enabling me to contribute effectively across different domains.
+I’m passionate about clean code, thoughtful UI design, and continuous learning in the ever-evolving world of software engineering.

 Today, I combine my experience in Angular and Flutter to create practical, user-focused applications, and I’m constantly pushing myself to grow in both performance and design.
 - 🔍 Checkout my recent projects :